preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/header/index.rst

 .. image:: app-launcher-settings-overview.png

-+ **Enable**: The first step is to decide to use the Omnia App Launcher or not (which means using the default Microsoft 365 App launcher).
++ **Enable**: The first step is to decide to use the Omnia App Launcher or not (not means using the default Microsoft 365 App launcher).

 Note that there's a feature available for the tenant to install default App Launcher links to make it really easy to get going with the Omnia App Launcher.
 For more information, see: :doc:`Features - Tenant </admin-settings/tenant-settings/features/index>`